damianhakert/damianhakert.github.io/source/posts/2016-11-01-publish-code-coverage-report-with-gitlab-pages.html.md

 You will need to check documentation for your tool of choice to learn how to generate the code coverage report.
-Once you are able to do this locally, check out the rest of this tutorial to learn how to deploy report as GitLab Pages!
+Once you are able to do this locally, check out the rest of this tutorial to learn how to publish the report with GitLab Pages!

 For the sake of this example, we will assume that you are using Ruby with RSpec and SimpleCov.

+## Configure your tools

 Configuring SimpleCov can be as simple as extending your `spec_helper.rb` with